 The 2020 Seneca Falls Revisited Conference and Retreat acknowledges the importance of the centennial of the 19th Amendment giving American Women the right to vote.

-The Conference will be held July 23-25 at the The NY Hilton in Manhattan, NY.
-All are welcome.
+The Virtual Conference will be held July 23-25 online.
+All are welcome to tune in.